 The Group determined that CALC's preferred shares under the "Other noncurrent liabilities" account are compound financial instruments, which contain both liability and equity components.
 However, prior to full payment and availability of the rooms through the completion of the project, the Group has determined that amounts received from the buyers of preferred shares are classified as "Deposits for preferred shares subscription" under the "Other noncurrent liabilities" account since the shareholders' rights to the 28 free nights to stay at the hotel and contractual right to dividends will inure to the shareholder only upon full payment and availability of the rooms.
+As of December 31, 2021, the facility is under construction representing an obligation on the part of the Group under the terms of the subscription agreements.
+The facility is expected to be completed in 2022.

-Operating Lease Commitments - the Group as a Lessor
+Operating lease commitments - the Group as a lessor

-Management has determined that the Group retains all significant risks and rewards of ROU assets and thus, accounts for the contracts as operating leases.
-The ownership of the ROU assets is not transferred to the lessee by the end of the lease term.
-Rental income amounted to ₱795.03 million and ₱713.38 million in 2020 and 2019, respectively.
+Management has determined that the Group retains all significant risks and rewards of underlying assets and thus, accounts for the contracts as operating leases.
+The ownership of the underlying assets is not transferred to the lessee by the end of the lease term.
+Leasing revenue amounted to ₱1,200.37 million, ₱795.03 million and ₱713.38 million in 2021, 2020 and 2019, respectively.